PaloAltoNetworks/SkilletBuilder/docs/tutorials/tutorial_workflow.rst

     ..
 NOTE::
         **REMEMBER**: To avoid PanHandler skillet import errors, skillets' names must be globally unique.

-Push the Skillet to Github
+Push the Skillet to GitHub
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

     At this stage initial building is complete.
 The YAML file preamble, variables, and snippets sections all have